endymion/BeachAnalytics/site/_posts/2020-04-29-dont-focus-on-the-center-line.md

 twitter_image:  images/posts/NHC-Katrina-center-line-1_1.jpg
 ---

-Don't focus too much on the center line of the IHME forecast charts, any more than you would assume that a hurricane will follow the center line on the NHC hurricane forecast cone images.
+Don't treat the center line of the IHME forecast charts as a precise prediction, any more than you would assume that a hurricane will follow the center line on the NHC hurricane forecast cone images.
+The forecast is a wide range, not a specific number.

 <!--more-->